Queens' tombs at Nimrud: Tomb III

-The stamp seal that identifies Queen Hama with its inscription šá míḫa-ma-a munuS.é.GaL šá mšul-man- maš man kur aš kal!-lat mu-érin.daḫ, translating to “Belonging to Hama, queen of Shalmaneser, king of Assyria, daughter-in-law of Adad-nerari.”
+The stamp seal that identifies Queen Hama with its inscription šá míḫa-ma-a MUNUS.É.GAL šá mšul-man-maš MAN KUR AŠ kal!-lat {m}U-ÉRIN.DAH, translating to “Belonging to Hama, queen of Shalmaneser, king of Assyria, daughter-in-law of Adad-nerari.”
 Spurrier describes the stamp seal as “depict[ing] a female worshipper, most likely the queen herself, standing piously before a seated goddess.”
 The goddess sits on a throne next to an animal and in front of an enlarged scorpion.
 The animal was originally interpreted as a dog, and then reinterpreted as a lion.
 This change would reidentify the goddess not as previously believed Gula, but as the prominent Neo-Assyrian goddess who married the god Ashur, Mullissu.
 Three more stamp seals and two cylinder seals were also found with Queen Hama.

 Tomb IV

 Tomb IV was extensively robbed, so only a few objects, dress pieces, and jewelry remained.
 Because of this, the tomb cannot be used to directly identify Neo-Assyrian burial practices.
 However, the surviving elements mirrored the other queenly tombs.

 Objects: (All item Titles taken directly taken from Hussein's list; see Hussein's list for detailed descriptions and findspots.)